ArcBlock/forge-abi/README.md

 and generate `.ex` files.
 We are using Elixir's [protobuf](https://github.com/tony612/protobuf-elixir).
 Please follow the readme to learn how to build.

+Please also download protoc-gen-goldorin in `https://github.com/ArcBlock/protobuf-elixir/releases/tag/v0.6.2`, `make rebuild-proto` requires it to build yaml for web.

 ## Protobuf

 The protobuf contains the protocol buffer definitions for forge.